Rookeh/ha-teams-watcher/README.md

 * None (only recommended if you do not expose your HA instance to the internet.)
 * Basic (you will be prompted for credentials when you start the service.)

+## I run Teams on MacOS / Linux, is this supported?
+I have not tested this in a non-Windows environment, however, as long as the format of the Teams log file is the same, there is no reason why this should not work.

+## I have a non-English Teams installation, is this supported?
+Not at the moment, however I will look into implementing user-customizable localisation of internal Teams statuses to check for.

 ## How do I configure Home Assistant to listen for updates from this service?
 First, you will need some input text entities to hold the status and icon fields provided by the service:

 ```yaml